 50 Application and Other Conditions

 Contains RBD information for the carrier owning the fare (aside from primary RBD) and for secondary carriers participating on the fare.
 This data provides exceptions to the primary RBD.
-Same as Record 6 Convention 2.
+It is the same as Record 6 Convention 2.

 RBD default information for the marketing carrier who is on the ticket but does not own the fare (the fare owner can be a carrier code or YY).
 Applies for secondary transportation on another carrier's fare, or for primary or secondary transportation on a YY fare.
-Same as Record 6 Convention 1.
+It is the same as Record 6 Convention 1.

 A person who has reached his or her second birthday but not his or her twelfth birthday as of the date of commencement of travel from the journey origin.